LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/installation.rst

 SimulatorToFMU has been tested with:

 - Python 2.7, Python 3.4, Python 3.7, and Python 3.8
-- Three Modelica parsers (All parsers are not needed for the export)
+- Three Modelica parsers (Only one parser is needed for the export)

   - Dymola 2018 on Windows and Linux
-  - JModelica 2.0 on Windows, and JModelica trunk version 9899 on Linux
+  - JModelica 2.0, JModelica 2.4 on Windows, and JModelica trunk version 9899 on Linux
   - OpenModelica 1.19.2 on Windows

 - C-Compiler: Microsoft Visual Studio 10 Professional, Microsoft Visual Studio 14.0, and